-A bleed is usually a white border that is added around the cut line of your stickers.
-Your cut line marks the edge of your stickers.
-It is indicated by a magenta line on your digital design proof.
+A bleed is an area beyond your cutline.
+Your cutline marks the edge of your stickers and is indicated by a magenta line on your design proof.

 The bleed area functions as a safety net for your stickers.
 It has two functions:

-It ensures that the ink extends all the way to the cut lines.
+- It ensures that the ink extends to the cut lines.

 When manufacturing stickers, we work with tight tolerances to create intricate custom shapes.
 Adding a bleed gives the machines some wriggle room.